ietf-gitwg/using-github/draft-ietf-git-using-github.md

 The words "MUST", "MUST NOT", "SHOULD", "SHOULD NOT", and "MAY" are used in this document.
 It's not shouting; when they are capitalized, they have the special meaning defined in BCP 14 {{!RFC2119}} {{!RFC8174}}.

+This document uses a lot of terms related to git and GitHub; see {{GLOSSARY}}
+for information on these terms.

 # Administrative Policies {#policy}